-Series 2019 B Negative Arbitrage Account.
-The Series 2019 B Borrower will deliver an irrevocable, standby letter of credit (the "Standby Letter of Credit") to the Trustee on the date of issuance of the Offered Bonds for credit to the Series 2019 B Negative Arbitrage Account (as defined herein), to be drawn upon to the extent amounts on deposit in the Revenue Fund are insufficient to pay interest on the Offered Bonds on any Interest Payment Date prior to commencement of principal amortization of the Series 2019 B Loan.
-See "SECURITY FOR THE BONDS - Series 2019 B Negative Arbitrage Account" and the applicable footnote to Table D-1 of APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS" for the identity of the issuer of the Standby Letter of Credit and certain other information.
+Series 2019 E Negative Arbitrage Account.
+The Series 2019 E Borrower will deliver an irrevocable, standby letter of credit (the "Standby Letter of Credit") to the Trustee on or about the date of issuance of the Offered Bonds for credit to the Series 2019 E Negative Arbitrage Account (as defined herein), to be drawn upon to the extent amounts on deposit in the Revenue Fund are insufficient to pay interest on the Offered Bonds on any Interest Payment Date prior to commencement of principal amortization of the Series 2019 E Loan.
+See "SECURITY FOR THE BONDS - Series 2019 E Negative Arbitrage Account" and the applicable footnote to Table D-1 of APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS" for the identity of the issuer of the Standby Letter of Credit and certain other information.